Skip to content

 February 24, 1971, former Secretary of the Interior delivered a speech at UK’s Student Center Ballroom.
 Mr. Hickel, “Society today faces problems on many fronts, but I consider none more serious than that of defending our ecological life lines.
 We are faced with the reality we cannot create new resources…continued waste…extravagance…that will only burden the welfare of tomorrow.”

 On February 24, 1972, several spokespeople for Kentucky’s horse racing industry voiced opposition on a bill that would legalize handbook operations, also known as off-track betting.
-Those who spoke up included John Battaglia (GM Latonia & Miles Park), Robin Griffin (Lawyer for Trotters), Andrew Mann (Mutuel Union), David Hopper (Thoroughbred Breeders of KY), Kent Hollingsworth (Bloodhorse), William Robertson (Thoroughbred Record).
+Those who spoke up included John Battaglia (GM Latonia & Miles Park), Robin Griffin (Lawyer for Trotters), Andrew Mann (Mutuel Union), David Hopper (Thoroughbred Breeders of KY), Kent Hollingsworth (Bloodhorse), and William Robertson (Thoroughbred Record).

 February 24, 1990, Deputy Sheriff Ethelbert Wainscott, Jessamine County Sheriff’s Department, suffered a fatal heart attack as he and two other deputies served an arrest warrant at a man’s home.